baihacker/pe/README.md

   * ENABLE_LIBBF wheter to use [libbf](https://bellard.org/libbf).

   > Note: The compiled flint, gmp, mpfr, mpir, libbf (all for win64) can be found [here](https://pan.baidu.com/s/1OI-vk3JJevYphIsFoNg_vA)(pwd:x7cg).

+* You can also use gen_config.py to generate pe_config automatically according to you environment.

 * [optional, recommended] Generate precompile header "pe.hpp.gch".
   * Command: "g++ xc++-header pe.hpp".
 Run in D:\usr\include